 Saturday, July 19, 2014

-Inequality for All is one of the best breakdowns of how income effects economics that I have seen to date.
-Giving data through graphs and visuals in edible amounts.
-Robert Reich (best selling author, Berkeley professor, and prior cabinet member of the Clinton administration) and director Jacob Kornbluth have cracked the code on what's going wrong with the economy and are offering answers on how to fix it, that few are talking about.
+Inequality for All is one of the most effective breakdowns of how income affects economics that I have seen to date.
+By presenting data through graphs and visuals in easily digestible amounts, the film manages to educate without overwhelming.
+Robert Reich best best-selling author, Berkeley professor, and former cabinet member of the Clinton administration, along with director Jacob Kornbluth, crack the code on what is going wrong with the economy and offer ideas for how to fix it, ideas that few are willing to discuss openly.

-Starting with a short man taking on a BIG world.
-The film walks us over the bridge of the current rise and decline U.S. economics dating back to the 1920's.
-Taking us step-by-step from the Great Depression till now.
-It breaks down just where the middle class begins and ends, and where the 1% go from there.
-However unlike a Michael Moore type propaganda rally, this film doesn't ignite the poor against the rich.
-Instead it offers clear facts on how both would benefit from learning a little about how the economy really works.
+Starting with a short man taking on a very big world, the film walks us through the rise and decline of U.S. economics, dating back to the 1920s.
+Step by step, it guides us from the Great Depression to the present day, clearly outlining where the middle class begins and ends, and where the one percent diverges from there.
+Unlike a Michael Moore-style propaganda rally, this film does not attempt to pit the poor against the rich.
+Instead, it presents clear facts that demonstrate how both sides would benefit from a better understanding of how the economy actually functions.

 OFFICIAL TRAILER